How To Clean and Disinfect a Mattress Like a Pro

 How to clean a mattress protector

-Mattress protectors can usually be washed in a washing machine, although you should always check the label and follow the manufacturer’s instructions, if different.
-Use a cold or lukewarm cycle in order not to damage the water-resistant coating, and allow protectors and mattress toppers to air dry, rather than tumble drying.
-This will ensure continued protection from your mattress cover for the longest possible time.
+Mattress protectors can usually be machine washed — but always check the label and follow the manufacturer’s instructions.
+Use a cold or lukewarm cycle so you don’t damage the water-resistant coating, and air dry rather than tumble drying.
+This keeps the protector working for as long as possible.

 Common mattress stains